-- Range from 250 words (approx. 1 page) to 750 words (approx. 2 1⁄2 pages), depending on the assignment - Be in MLA Style - Unless otherwise noted, always include a works cited

-^{}Your works cited may be inserted directly after the end of your essay-it does not need to start on a separate page.
+- Range from 250 words (approx. 1 page) to 750 words (approx. 2 1⁄2 pages), depending on the assignment - Be in MLA Style - Unless otherwise noted, always include a works cited\ - \ Your works cited may be inserted directly after the end of your essay-it does not need to be on a separate page.

 Assignment Description GELO Word Count Revised/ Workshopped Value Diagnostic This in-class essay will be my first opportunity to evaluate your writing.
-2-4 500 20 Short Answer Responses You will write short answer responses to stories about relationships, sexuality, and gender by classic and contemporary authors, such as Ernest Hemingway and Helen Fielding.
-1-5 500 20 Process This essay requires that you to participate in an activity traditionally associated with the opposite sex, then reflect on and write about that experience.
-1-5 750 20 Expository You will write an expository essay based upon American Girls: Social Media and the Secret Lives of Teenagers by Nancy Jo Sales.
-1-5 750 20 Infographic Your infographic will visually illustrate an aspect of Peggy Orenstein's Boys & Sex: Young Men on Hookups, Love, Porn, Consent, and Navigating the New Masculinity.
-1-5 250 √ 20 Reflections You will write five 2-page reflections on a variety of gender-related prompts.
-2-4 2,500 50 Self-Reflection Essay and ePortfolio For this department-wide self-assessment you will reflect on your growth as a writer in ENGL 1A.
-2-5 500 20 Multimedia Presentation You and a classmate will create a 10-minute multimedia presentation (e.g. PowerPoint, Keynote) based upon a gender-related topic.
+2-4 500 0 Personal Essay How do you engage with British things?
+Music?
+Food?
+Movies?
+Websites?
+Books?
+In this essay, you will explore your relationship with one British thing.
+20 Short Answer Responses You will write short answer responses to a story by a contemporary British writer, including Irenosen Okojie and Jon McGregor. ponses to a story by a ntemporary British writer, luding Irenosen Okojie and Jon 20 Close Read For this essay, you will conduct an in-depth analysis of a royal portrait.
+1-5 750 20 Infographic Your infographic will illustrate the contributions of an iconic Briton.
+1-5 250 20 Expository You will write an expository essay based upon Romesh Ranganathan's Straight Outta Crawley .
+1-5 750 ✓ 20 Reflections You will write five 2-page reflections on a variety of British-related prompts.
+2-4 2,500 50 The Self-Reflection Essay and ePortfolio For this department-wide self-assessment you will reflect on your growth as a writer in ENGL 1B.
+2-5 500 20

+Multimedia Presentation You and a classmate will create a 10-minute multimedia presentation (e.g. PowerPoint, Keynote) based upon a UK-related topic.
 1-5 250 20 Participation Online attendance alone does not earn participation points, but active and consistent participation in class.
 10 Word Count: 6,750 Point Total: 200